WWE: World Wide Wrestling Federation (1963–1979)

-World Wrestling Federation (1979–2002)
+World Wrestling Federation and Titan Sports (1979–2002)

-Purchase by Titan Sports (1979–1984)
+Purchase of WWF by Titan Sports (1979–1984)

 The WWWF was renamed the World Wrestling Federation (WWF) in 1979.
 In 1980, Vincent J. McMahon's son, Vincent K. McMahon, and his wife Linda established Titan Sports, Inc. in South Yarmouth, Massachusetts, and applied trademarks for the initials "WWF".
 The company was incorporated on February 21, 1980, in the Cape Cod Coliseum offices, then moved to the building on Holly Hill Lane in Greenwich, Connecticut.

 Vincent K. McMahon, former majority owner and executive chairman of WWE, in 1986.

-The younger McMahon bought Capitol from his father in 1982, effectively seizing control of the company.
+The younger McMahon bought CWC from his father in 1982, effectively seizing control of the company.
 The actual date of sale is still unknown but the generally accepted date is June 6, 1982; however, this was likely only the date the deal was struck but not finalized.
-On WWF television, Capitol Wrestling Corporation maintained copyrights and ownership past the June 1982 date.
+On WWF television, CWC maintained copyrights and ownership past the June 1982 date.
 The World Wrestling Federation was not solely owned by Vincent J. McMahon but also by Gorilla Monsoon, Arnold Skaaland and Phil Zacko.
 The deal between the two McMahons was a monthly payment basis, in which if a single payment was missed, ownership would revert to the elder McMahon and his business partners.
 Looking to seal the deal quickly, McMahon took several loans and deals with other promoters and the business partners (including the promise of a job for life) in order to take full ownership by May or June 1983 for an estimated total of roughly $1 million with the three business partners receiving roughly $815,000 among them and Vincent J. McMahon receiving roughly $185,000.
 Seeking to make the WWF the premier wrestling promotion in the country, and eventually, the world, he began an expansion process that fundamentally changed the wrestling business.

 At the annual meeting of the NWA in 1983, the McMahons and former Capitol employee Jim Barnett all withdrew from the organization.
 McMahon also worked to get WWF programming on syndicated television all across the United States.
 This angered other promoters and disrupted the well-established boundaries of the different wrestling promotions, eventually ending the territory system, which was in use since the founding of the NWA in the 1940s.
 In addition, the company used income generated by advertising, television deals, and tape sales to secure talent from rival promoters.
 In an interview with Sports Illustrated, McMahon was quoted as saying: "In the old days, there were wrestling fiefdoms all over the country, each with its own little lord in charge.
 Each little lord respected the rights of his neighboring little lord.
 No takeovers or raids were allowed.
 There were maybe 30 of these tiny kingdoms in the U.S. and if I hadn't bought out my dad, there would still be 30 of them, fragmented and struggling.
 I, of course, had no allegiance to those little lords."